-All claims for payment of subsistence allowances, travelling and incidental expenses shall be completed in a form approved by the Executive of Finance.
+All claims for payment of subsistence allowances, travelling and incidental expenses shall be completed in a form approved by the Chief Financial Operations Officer.

-Claims by members of staff must be authorised by their head of department (or Executive Leadership Team member in the case of Head of Faculties).
+Claims by members of staff must be authorised by their head of department (or Executive Leadership Team member in the case of Head of Estates).
 The certification by the head of department shall be taken to mean that:

-- the journeys were authorised - the expenses were properly and necessarily incurred

-- the allowances are properly payable by the College - consideration has been given to value for money in choosing the mode of transport
+- the journeys were authorised - the expenses were properly and necessarily incurred - the allowances are properly payable by the College - consideration has been given to value for money in choosing the mode of transport